acasamit/Poke42/README.md

 ## Overview

-This project was created hastily for amusement quite some time ago, serving as my first personal endeavor in C programming (though initially intended for school).
+This project was created hastily for amusement quite some time ago, serving as my first personal endeavor in C programming (originally intended for school).
 As such, it's not to be taken too seriously.
-The entire code follows the 42 code norm, hence the disastrous structure and file names.
+While the entire code follows the 42 code norm, the chaotic structure and file names are primarily a result of it being my first project and my decision to standardize the code only at the very end.
 The code was designed for the same repetitive battle loop; therefore, it would have been vastly different if I had intended to add more Pokémon.
 The project utilizes MLX42.

 ## Issues and Known Limitations